lucidBrot/einz/protocols/documentation_Messages.md

 The message consists of a *header* and a *body*, providing a consistent top-level interface over all kinds of messages.
 The `messagegroup`  is the same for messages that conceptually belong together.
 This simplifies the implementation of maintainable code because only one implementation of the Parser would have to be changed if we change the communication.
 If the body is changed, we only have to modify the Parser in the code.
 If the header is changed, we only have to modify the ParserFactory.

 All Strings and Booleans should be stored as String to allow further extensibility and should be handled like Strings in the code.
+Same for Int.

 The header must always contain `messagegroup` and `messagetype`.
 The body may vary.
 `messagegroup` is camelCase, `messagetype` is PascalCase, to make it easier to visually distinguish them.